izzaiah11/Homework1/README.md

 Changing the div class="header" to nav class="header".

-Got rid of the div containing ul elements.

 I cleaned up the li a elements by deleting extra spacing between elements, placing li & a on one line.

 Changed the div class="content" to section class="content".